freddyaboulton/freddyboulton/content/authors/admin/_index.md

 - Visitors
 ---

+I'm a senior software engineer at the [Alteryx Innovation Labs](https://www.alteryx.com/innovation-labs) where I am a primary contributor to [EvalML](https://github.com/alteryx/evalml), a python package for automated machine learning (AutoML).
+I believe open source tools are needed to make breakthroughs in data science.

-I'm a software engineer at [Aptiv](https://www.aptiv.com/autonomous-mobility), where I build tools to train deep learning models of driver behavior for autonomous vehicles.
-Prior to my current role, I worked as a data scientist at [Nielsen](https://www.nielsen.com/us/en/) leveraging thousands of hours of television viewing data to build machine learning models to calculate television ratings.
-I firmly believe reproducible data pipelines and extensible software are needed to make breakthroughs in data science.
+Previously, I was a software engineer at [Aptiv](https://www.aptiv.com/autonomous-mobility), where I built tools to train deep learning models of driver behavior for autonomous vehicles.
+Prior to Aptiv, I worked as a data scientist at [Nielsen](https://www.nielsen.com/us/en/) leveraging thousands of hours of television viewing data to build machine learning models to calculate television ratings.